Santa Maria (15th century)

 The migration of large human populations began in Ancient times.

-These excellent shipbuilders and sailors traveled great distances on the seas and rivers.
+These excellent shipbuilders and sailors travelled great distances on the seas and rivers.

 The American bison is the largest land animal in North America.